MatveevValerii/Data-analysis/README.md

 # Data-analysis

-Exersices with python and datasets
+Exersices with python and datasets.
+Linear and logistic regressions, project.